If You're a Child or Teen In Care

 Read more about the rights you have as a child in care and how to speak up and be heard.

-- This Is Me and I Have Rights - for children ages 3 to 8 (PDF)
+- This Is Me and I Have Rights - An Activity Book for Young Children in Care (PDF)

 - Youth Rights – Office of the Provincial Advocate for Children and Youth